jackyz/pobi/README.md

 # assuming your ip is 192.168.1.100
 # test if DNS is working
 dig wpad @192.168.1.100
+# test if DNS clear is working
+dig twitter.com @192.168.1.100
 # set DNS to 192.168.1.100 in your router, or in your network setting
 # test if WPAD is working
 curl http://wpad/wpad.dat
 # test if HTTP PROXY is working
 curl -x http://192.168.1.100:8080 http://qq.com
-# test if HTTP PROXY TUNNEL is working
+# test if HTTP PROXY tunnel is working
 curl -x http://192.168.1.100:8080 https://github.com
 # test if SOCKS5 PROXY is working
 curl -x socks5://192.168.1.100:7070 http://qq.com